December 3, 2025

 • Guidance on refining your narrative and overall admissions strategy for RD or ED II

-If you applied ED I or ED II to NYU, the admissions committee may issue one of three decisions:
+If you applied Early Decision I or Early Decision II, NYU may issue one of three decisions:

-A deferral means your application is still active, but NYU wants to review it again within the much larger Regular Decision pool.
+A deferral means your application is still active.
+NYU will review it again in the much larger Regular Decision pool, alongside updated grades and any new information you submit.

 NYU’s overall acceptance rate for the Class of 2029 was 7.7%